 It’s not such a simple answer.
 At least not as simple as opening up your favourite DAW and banging out a beat.
 Connecting with people to make music can seem like a very daunting task- yet extremely important in order to help get your name out there as an upcoming producer.

 I started off in my journey not too far from where you might be now.
 I had made a lot of music over the years, and was able to connect with many other producers to collaborate with along the way– but finding artists proved to be the most challenging.

 I had a hard drive full of beats ready to record on, but I didn’t know how to actually find artists to write and record songs with.
 I didn’t even care about monetizing my production yet; I just wanted to start making and releasing music in order to get recognized for my work.

-I ultimately developed a few key strategies that I used to connect with artists, many of which I continue to work with today as a full-time music producer and audio engineer.
+I developed a few key strategies that I used to connect with artists, many of which I continue to work with as a full-time music producer and audio engineer today.

-In this article, I will shed some light on these strategies I uncovered and how you can implement them yourself.
+In this article, I will shed some light on successful networking strategies I’ve used and how you can implement them yourself.

 Attending local shows was one of the first things I implemented and saw an immediate return on my investment.
 By local show, I am referring to independent shows put on by local artists or organizations, as opposed to huge headlining shows for major label artists like Drake and Jay Z. These performances are held at venues with smaller capacities, and the artists that perform usually hang out in the crowd after, which makes it easier to connect directly and build a relationship.

 The best part about this is you can screen talent before you even approach them.
 Watch and enjoy the performances, and when a performer you want to meet gets off stage, introduce yourself, compliment their music and performance and, if it feels right, offer to send them instrumentals and/or work together to produce a song for them to release in the future.
 Focus on offering them something first with the goal of building a relationship – don’t think about what you can get out of it until then.